LoginRadius/docs/content/blog/get-started-node-js/index.md

 ## Configure Registration and Login URLs

-> In this tutorial, we are using Auth Page(IDX) for authentication, where Registration and Login functionality is already implemented.
+> This tutorial uses Auth Page(IDX) for authentication, where Registration and Login functionality is already implemented.

 Navigate your Register or Login links or buttons to the following URLs: